 Cloudy water from air bubbles may be safe to drink, but it can indicate a more significant issue with your pipes.
 Therefore, start by checking your pipes for any leaks or damage.
 You may need to consult a plumber for assistance if you notice any.

 If hard water appears to be the culprit of your cloudy water problem, a water softener system can help.
-A whole-house water softener system is the most effective way to remove water hardness.
-The softener will remove common hardness-causing contaminants, including chloramine, chlorine, and more.
+A whole-house water softener system is the most effective way to reduce water hardness.
+The softener will reduce common hardness-causing contaminants, including chloramine, chlorine, and more.